Ludwig Wittgenstein: Early life

 Wittgenstein was ethnically Jewish.
 His mother was Leopoldine Maria Josefa Kalmus, known among friends as "Poldi".
 Her father was a Bohemian Jew, and her mother was an Austrian-Slovene Catholic—she was Wittgenstein's only non-Jewish grandparent.
 Poldi was an aunt of the Nobel Prize laureate Friedrich Hayek on his maternal side.
-Wittgenstein was born at 8:30 pm on 26 April 1889 in the "Villa Wittgenstein" at what is today Neuwaldegger Straße 38 in the suburban parish Neuwaldegg outside Vienna.
+Wittgenstein was born at 8:30 pm on 26 April 1889 in the "Villa Wittgenstein" at what became Neuwaldegger Straße 38 in the suburban parish Neuwaldegg outside Vienna.